LoricAndre/OneTerm.nvim/README.md

  - `references` : browse (and jump to) references of the keyword under the cursor using neovim's built-in lsp
  - `symbols` : browse (and jump to) lsp symbols in the current file
  - `ws_symbols` : same as `symbols` but for the entire workspace
+ - `git` : opens lazygit (needs lazygit installed)
- - `git` : open gitui and push changes on exit (gitui's push feature isn't working for me, I'd love feedback on this)
+ - `gitui` : open gitui and push changes on exit (gitui's push feature isn't working for me, I'd love feedback on this)
  - `ranger` : open ranger and edit selected file
  - `make` : list makefile targets and run selected
  - `yanks` : list yank history and paste it at the cursor on `<CR>` or `<C-p>`, yank to `+` register on `<C-y>`